Montpelier, Indiana

 WHY MONTPELIER IS A GREAT PLACE TO CALL HOME

-I grew up in Montpelier and moved away for a few years as an adult.
-In 1995, I returned with my wife to start our family.
-Having lived in a few different cities (from midsize to large cities), I learned to appreciate all Montpelier has to offer with its small-town feel.
+I grew up in Montpelier, and like many, I moved away for a few years as an adult.
+In 1995, my wife and I returned to start our family — and I quickly realized just how special this place truly is.
+After living in several cities, both midsize and large, I came to appreciate all that Montpelier offers with its unique small-town charm.

-Come find out why Montpelier is a Great Place to Call Home!
+Come see for yourself why Montpelier truly is “A Great Place to Call Home.”

 ~Mayor Brad Neff